Is The Oil Price Slump A Blessing In Disguise For India?

-Global economic activity has come to a halt as COVID-19 lockdowns, and social distancing are imposed across many affected countries.
-Expectations of a shallow recovery in 2020 from that of a decade low in global growth have been discouraged.
-According to the Kotak Institutional Equities Research, the Indian economy will likely see benefits from lower current account deficit, reduced inflation, and higher Gross Domestic Product (GDP) following a slump in international crude oil prices.
+Global economic activity has come to a halt as COVID-19 lockdowns and social distancing are imposed across many affected countries.
+Expectations of a shallow recovery in 2020 from a decade low in global growth have been discouraged.
+According to Kotak Institutional Equities Research, the Indian economy will likely benefit from a lower current account deficit, reduced inflation, and higher Gross Domestic Product (GDP) following a slump in international crude oil prices.

 On April 5, Oil ministers across the Organization of the Petroleum Exporting Countries (OPEC+) collectively agreed to cut output by an initial 9.7 million barrels per day (MB/d) versus their accepted baseline, effective May 1.
 In light of the recent event, the International Energy Agency (IEA) encouraged major consumers and producers to work together through the G20 to mitigate the impact on market stability.

-On Friday, energy ministers from the G20 and various other countries discussed ways to stabilize the oil market and also discussed output cuts that would take place immediately or over time.
+On Friday, energy ministers from the G20 and various other countries discussed ways to stabilize the oil market and discussed output cuts that would occur immediately or over time.

-These measures won’t immediately rebalance the market, but by reducing the supply, they can help a complex system absorb the worst of this crisis.
+These measures won’t immediately rebalance the market, but reducing the supply can help a complex system absorb the worst of this crisis.

 As per the IEA-OIL MARKET REPORT, the OPEC+ and G20 initiatives will impact the oil market in three ways, and here they are: